caelebk/UBCinsights/.github/ISSUE_TEMPLATE/user_stories.md

 ### User Story 2

-As a Professor, I want to be able to find a room that fits a classroom of 150 students for a lecture, so that I have a room for enough students to learn the course material.
+As a Professor, I want to be able to find a room that fits a classroom of 150 students for a lecture, so that I have a room for big enough for students to come to lecture.

 #### Definitions of Done(s)
 Scenario 1: Correct room query